anniesaxena/Real-estate-predictor/README.md

 # Real Estate Price Prediction Model

-This is a Machine learning model which predicts the Price of House in Bangalore according to the BHK, Number of Bathrooms, Locality and total sqft area.
+This is a Machine learning model which predicts the Price of House in Bangalore according to the BHK, Number of Bathrooms, Locality, Balcony, Area type and total sqft area.

-- Dataset : Banglore home prices from kaggle.com
 - Numpy and Pandas for Data Cleaning and Matplotlib for Data Visualization
 - Used data science concepts such as data load and cleaning, outlier detection and removal, feature engineering and dimensionality reduction.
 - For buidling the model, skelarn and linear regression was used, alongwith data science concepts like gridsearchcv for hyperparameter tunning and k fold cross validation.